agbs-uni-bremen/fsmlib-cpp/README.md

     - several classes programmed in C++, with the main classes contained in folder [fsm](src/fsm);
       there the main classes are [Dfsm](src/fsm/Dfsm.h) and [Fsm](src/fsm/Fsm.h)
 	- utility libraries in [trees](src/trees) and [sets](src/sets) as well as an example program in [main](src/main);
-    - a Qt-based gui application in windows/;
  Some of the algorithms can be executed directly from the main program (if you build this, it is called fsm-main), in order to exemplify what the library functions can do.
 The library, however, contains also methods that are not exercised by fsm-main program.
 Therefore it is useful to browse all classes for other functionality that might also be useful for your applications.

 Documentation can be found in folder doc/.
 File 'doc/doxyfile' can be used to create a class documentation using the doxygen tool.
 This will be quite useful to explore the contents of the library.
 If you do not wish to create the documentation yourself, you can unpack the zip-archive doc/fsmlib-cpp-doc.zip and open file html/index.html in your browser.

  3. How to build the code for different platforms

  We have prepared the code to be compiled and linked using the Cmake toolkit.
-For creating and using the main program fsm-main, a Qt-installation of Qt 5.7 is required.
  The compiler needs to support C++11.
 We have tested the code with these compilers: gcc 5.4.0 under linux (ubuntu) - 64 bit gcc 4.8.3 under Linux (centos 7) - 64 bit
    MSVC 2015 under windows 10 - 64 and 32 bit